-The Summer Palace, January 2010.
+May 2010.
 I’ve always considered The Summer Palace to be Beijing’s crowning achievement!
-For me you can keep the organised chaos of The Forbidden City and the anticlimactic expanse of Tiananmen Square.
+For me you can keep the organised chaos of The Forbidden City and the understated expanse of Tiananmen Square.
 While these places are definitely worth seeing, China’s largest royal park has way more charm, with breathtaking temples, gardens, pavilions, bridges, a huge lake and dazzling hilltop views.
-This shot was taken as I closed in on the top of Longevity Hill for a look in The Hall of Benevolence and Longevity.
-Guarded by a selection of fearsome bronze animals, its focal point is a giant hardwood throne.
+This shot was taken on Kunming Lake, where a boat ride provides great views across Longevity Hill and its Hall of Benevolence and Longevity.

-The Summer Palace, January 2015.
+January 2015.
 When an old friend came to visit me some years later during my second Beijing stint, I found myself elevating The Summer Palace to the top of our to-do list.
-It was January again and largely deserted once more.
-If there’s one thing you count on with the Chinese, it’s that a spot of rain or chilly temperatures will keep them away in droves.
+It was a biting cold January afternoon and the complex was largely deserted .
+If there’s one thing you count on with the Chinese it’s that a spot of rain or chilly temperatures will keep people away in droves.